clan-lol/clan-core/docs/admins/migrate.md

         directory = self; # Point this to the repository root. clanName = "__CHANGE_ME__"; # Ensure this is internet wide unique. machines = {
-          example-desktop = {
+          jons-desktop = {
             nixpkgs.hostPlatform = "x86_64-linux";
-            imports = [ ./configuration.nix ];
+            imports = [
+              clan-core.clanModules.sshd ## Add openssh server for clan management ./machines/jons-desktop/configuration.nix
+            ];
           };
         };
       };
      in { inherit (clan) nixosConfigurations clanInternals; };
      ```

-4. **Rebuild and Switch**: Apply your updated configuration:
+6. **Rebuild and Switch**: Apply your updated configuration:

    ```shellSession
    sudo nixos-rebuild switch --flake /etc/nixos
    ```

    This rebuilds your system configuration and switches to it.
-The `--flake .` argument specifies that the current directory's flake should be used.
+The `--flake /etc/nixos` argument specifies that the `/etc/nixos` directory's flake should be used.

-5. **Test Configuration**: Ensure your new configuration builds correctly without any errors or warnings before proceeding.
+7. **Test Configuration**: Ensure your new configuration builds correctly without any errors or warnings before proceeding.

-6. **Reboot**: If the build is successful and no issues are detected, reboot your system:
+8. **Reboot**: If the build is successful and no issues are detected, reboot your system:

    ```shellSession
    sudo reboot
    ```

-7. **Verify**: After rebooting, verify that your system operates with the new configuration and that all services and applications are functioning as expected.
+9. **Verify**: After rebooting, verify that your system operates with the new configuration and that all services and applications are functioning as expected.

+# TODO:
+* How do I use clan machines install to setup my current machine?
+* I probably need the clan-core sshd module for that?
+* We need to tell them that configuration.nix of a machine NEEDS to be under the directory CLAN_ROOT/machines/<machine-name> I think?

 ## What's next

-After creating your flake, you can check out how to add [new machines](./machines.md)
+After creating your clan checkout [managing machines](./machines.md)

 ---